gyurisc/til/Swift/Get_Location_With_CLLocationManager.md

     var manager: CLLocationManager!

 ```
+You will also need to add the following key with a value to your _Info.plist_

+_NSLocationAlwaysUsageDescription = "The App always needs the location"_

 Then initialize the location manager and register as a delegate for listening to incoming location updates.